ethereum/go-ethereum/docs/_rpc/ns-miner.md

 ### miner_setGasLimit

-Sets the gas limit the miner will target when minning.
+Sets the gas limit the miner will target when mining.

 | Client  | Method invocation                                           |
 |:--------|-------------------------------------------------------------|